Vicky16032205/JAVA-PRACTICE_QUESTIONS/README.md

 - **Arrays**: Solutions for array-based problems, including common operations and optimizations.
 - **DOUBLE_AND_CIRCULAR_LL**: Implementation and problems related to doubly linked lists and circular linked lists.
 - **GFG_160_Days_Problems**: Solutions for the "GeeksforGeeks 160 Days of DSA Challenge."
+- **Graphs**: Will be implementing graphs problems and code for whatever new I would learn in this topic.
 - **Linked_List**: Implementation of singly linked lists and solutions to related problems.
 - **PATTERN**: Coding problems involving pattern printing and design techniques.
 - **Recursion**: Solutions to recursion-based problems and techniques.